PetitCoinCoin/advent-of-code/2025/comments.md

 Day 4 part 2 can probably be optimized (it runs in ~0.5 sec).
 But I got to use my new helpers, and I can use part 1 for part 2 with clean code, so I'm happy :)

 Meh.
 Poor choice of DS for day 5 part 1, and then, I struggled with the merge of the ranges.
 At least it's efficient.

+Late to the party for day 5.
+It wasn't so difficult, but it was fun to manipulate the data.